 I’ve met some fab people on this blogging journey too, both in terms of great bloggers and lovely people.

 7. My skin

 I’m actually grateful for my skin.
-By no stretch of the imagination is it perfect, but I don’t find it very problematic at all and in recent years, I’ve had more and more compliments on my skin looking healthy and radiant.
+It’s not perfect, but it’s not problematic at all and, in recent years, I’ve had more and more compliments on my skin looking healthy and radiant.

-The reason I’m grateful is that I put a lot of time (and money) into my skin – just look at my current skincare routine.
+The reason I’m grateful is that I put a lot of time (and money) into my skin.
 I love learning about skincare and reading which products are good for which problems, so I’m pleased to see that this knowledge has helped my skin look good.

 I wish I didn’t have blackheads and that it wouldn’t get so oily, but all in all, I’m happy with the skin I’m in.